All Episodes

 If you want to look at it this way again.

-And I remind you now, in in Wisconsin, again, the Union Brotherhood trying to destroy the Democrat process, stuff the Supreme Court or stack it with liberal activists in hopes that they'll reverse the decisions of the people's representatives, particularly this most recent one by Governor Walker.
+And I remind you now in Wisconsin, again, the Union Brotherhood trying to destroy the Democratic process, stuff the Supreme Court or stack it with liberal activists in hopes that they'll reverse the decisions of the people's representatives, particularly this most recent one by Governor Walker.

-All right, I promise now we'll come back and we'll get phone calls.
+All right, I promise now we'll come back and we'll get phone calls because it is Open Line Friday.

 And I'm looking at the board here and of people that are waiting to get on the air.